Readers can now choose the Best of The Eagle-Tribune

 This should be lots of fun — and you will be helping your neighbors find out where the best things are in the region.

-Readers must include their name, address and phone number when submitting ballots for verification purposes.
+Readers must include their name and phone number or email address when submitting ballots for verification purposes.

 Voters will also be entered to win a $50 gift card from one of the winners in the Best Food & Drink category.

-You can either vote the old-fashioned way, by taking a pen and filling out the ballot on Page 10.
+You can either vote the old-fashioned way, by taking a pen and filling out the ballot on Page C6.
 You can also visit eagletribune.com and send your nominations instantaneously

 For businesses with multiple locations, please include the street address.